kwchang0831/svelte-QWER/user/data/intro-to-QWER/index.md

 Always keep backup of your `user` folder.

 For future QWER updates, just copy the latest `QWER` and `src` folder and replace your old ones.
+Unless there are breaking changes noted in the CHANGELOG.md.

 :::